liweiyap/narradir-android/PRIVACY.md

 Li-Wei Yap built the Narradir app as a Free app.
 This SERVICE is provided by Li-Wei Yap at no cost and is intended for use as is.

-The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at Narradir unless otherwise defined in this Privacy Policy.
+The terms used in this Privacy Policy have the same meanings as in my Terms and Conditions, which is accessible at Narradir unless otherwise defined in this Privacy Policy.

 ## Personal Information Collection and Use